 Important note: I have decided to delete my stories "The Charity Concert," "Metropolis SCU: Headhunt" "Ore-sama the Cage Fighter" and "The Vampire Strikes" as I am not happy with them.
 I apologise to those who like the stories.
 All are available in my gallery on deviantART if you wish to read them.

-Most recently I have decided to delete my fanfiction "The Akatsuki Watches Transformers The Movie."
+I have also deleted my fanfiction "The Akatsuki Watches Transformers The Movie."
 I apologise to everyone who reviewed, favourite'd or followed it.
 I am very grateful to you all but I feel I must take it down.
 As with my other stories it is available on deviantART and the link is this.

 http:// wright805 ./art/The-Akatsuki-Watch-Transformers-The-Movie-Pt-1-644555402